 - Use a smart phone

-All of Amazon’s work from home job postings can be found at Amazon.jobs.
+All of Amazon’s work from home job postings including part time can be found at Amazon.jobs.

 To apply through their website, you will be prompted to set up an Amazon.jobs account.
 From there you will be able to fill out your information and upload your resume.

-Many of Amazon’s remote work positions are also posted on third party sites such as Indeed.com.
+Many of Amazon’s wfh jobs are also posted on third party sites like Indeed.com.

 Here are a few of the attractive work from home positions Amazon offers, that are entry level or have limited requirements: